 When makeup is too cool, the effect is anemic, here again on Ms. Theron.
 There’s something ghostly about the skin, rather than healthy and glowing with vitality.

-And when it’s good, here, same model.
+And when it is good, here, same model.
 Only the Light Season can do this spun gossamer, sugar fairy look so beautifully.
 Spring adds yellow light, Summer does not.
-(The eyeliner is still sucking color out of the eye.)
+(The eyeliner is still pulling colour out of the eye.)

 2. Eyebrows matter.
 PCA brings attention to your eyes like never before.
-They’re the focal point of your entire being.
-The brows are the frame for the eye.
+They are the focal point of your entire being.
+The brows are the upper frame for the eye.
 Keep them neat and shaped.
-Especially important for Light Seasons who don’t wear dark makeup well.
+The cheekbone is the lower frame for the eye.

 3. The waterline of the eye is the inner rim of the lower lid.
-In your best colors, it will be the same color as the rest of the skin, which is calm and pale yellow-beige.
+In your best colours, it will be the same colour as the rest of the skin, which is calm and pale yellow-beige.
 That looks healthy, cleans up the white of the eye, and sharpens the iris.
 You could put a line of cream eyeliner there.

-4. Don’t underestimate the power of jewelry.
+4. Never underestimate the power of jewelry.
 It is near the face.
-Violet eyeliner doesn’t look entirely grownup in makeup, but violet in jewelry can be remarkable.
-As Spring infuses everything it touches with happiness and movement, so can it wear a lot of bright, clear color.
+Violet eyeliner does not look entirely grownup in makeup, but violet in jewelry can be remarkable.
+Spring infuses everything it touches with happiness and movement, so can it wear a lot of bright, clear colour.
 Even costume jewelry and plastic beads work very well.
 They express the exuberance, the enthusiasm for life that is felt even at the outer reaches of the Season.

-If you’re young and want to wear violet eyeliner, be sure it comes from your Personal Colour Palette.
-Don’t buy a purpley grey or brown.
+If you are young and want to wear violet eyeliner, be sure it comes from your Personal Colour Palette.
+Stay away from purpley grey or brown.
 It’s the color of the string on the necklace linked above.

 5. Mascara is cool brown to black brown, depending on how dark you are.
 Black looks like spider eyelashes.
 Some of the dark-haired Bright Springs can wear black.
 Hard Candy makes a cool brown mascara.
 Smear a few out and look at them.

-6. Wear your eye color and wear its complement color in clothing.
+6. Wear your eye colour and wear its complement colour in clothing.

 7. Wear a yellow-cream or yellow-peach eyeshadow hilite.
 It brings out yellow in the eye.

 8. Think about accessories.
 The inside of eyeglass frames can have another color bonded to it.
 It looks cool, and I find it imaginative.
 Spring is a bit exaggerated and they can manage this effect nicely. (image linked to source).
 The outer frame is too dark for Springs.

 These people are usually very fair.
 Some have ash hair and look like Summers.
-Some have yellow-green or brown in the eye and believe they’re Autumns.
+Some have yellow-green or brown in the eye and believe they are Autumns.

 The woman who gets my vote as most consistently ruined by makeup and clothing.
 At least, her hair is usually good.
 True of the Light Seasons, the less they put on her, the better, younger, real-er she looks.
 Here not too bad, but I searched.